Design & Fabrication

 Any good FABLAB is built in a garage, well mine is anyway!

-I have access to 2 FDMs and 1 DLP 3D printers.
-A large CNC router (lowrider) with a table 32 by 58 in., A Laser cutter/engraver, a number of woodworking tools and various other shop tools from (A)nvil to (Z).
+I have access to 2 FDMs and 1 DLP 3D printers, a large CNC router with a 32 by 58 in. table, a laser cutter/engraver, woodworking tools, and various other shop tools from (A)nvil to (Z).
 My Raise3D printer has a larger build volume and higher temperatures.
-In the long term learning to use the wood turning lathe, getting a metal lathe (which involves learning machining and Gcode) as well as refining some of the CAD skills already acquired.
+In the long term: learning the wood turning lathe, getting a metal lathe, learning machining and G-code, and refining CAD skills.

 Various pictures of things I made…